-A month later in May 2017, the IMF released a series of other reports and technical notes covering its findings and recommendations in more detail:
+In May 2017, the IMF released a series of other reports and technical notes covering its findings and recommendations in more detail.

-In its Financial System Stability Assessment, the IMF declared New Zealand’s banking system to be resilient, but recommended ways to improve the strength of the country’s financial sector and the regulatory framework.
+In its FSSA, the IMF declared New Zealand’s banking system to be resilient but recommended ways to improve the strength of the country’s financial sector and the regulatory framework.

 The report said New Zealand has a good institutional framework for macroprudential policy and that loan to value (LVR) restrictions had generated financial stability benefits, although it could be strengthened further.
 It also recognised a number of important positive features about our supervisory framework, including the strong trans-Tasman relationships.

 Recommendations for improvements included increasing the intensity of supervision for both the banking and insurance sectors, within our ‘three-pillar’ approach to prudential regulation that is based on self, market and regulatory discipline.